shsagir/play-area-sync/docs/install-wordpress-4.md

 Since WordPress is a CMS living on editorial provided content you most likely need a persistent storage.
 That's not so hard: you can use our [Object Storage component](/object-storage).
 Once you have booked the component in the Dashboard the credentials will automatically become available via the [App secrets](/secrets).

 Now you need to install two plugins.
-Best do it with composer:
+Best do it with Composer in your local terminal:

 ```bash
 $ composer require wpackagist-plugin/amazon-web-services